jeremyrchow/github-as-a-distribution-service/things_to_cover.md

 -What is an staged index vs working copy
 ### How to reset:
 -git reset [--hard vs --mixed vs --soft]
-- soft is just your staged files
+1. soft is just your staged files
+-accidentally staged a file you don't want to push
+- you're ok with your last checkpoint, don't want to change it as it is saved

-- mixed is the index that you're currently working on
+2. mixed is the index that you're currently working on, not your file tree
+- you made too many disorganized commits but you want to clean up your commit checkpoints
+- not super often

-- hard is index you're working on , files in your computer --hard is the only flag that will actually delete files
+3. hard is index you're working on , files in your computer -hard is the only flag that will actually delete files -you've catastrophically screwed up your computer's file tree and deleted everything -Loses all changes you've made to trackedf files
+-Note: Untracked files don't get reset (new files on your working directory won't get deleted)